The New Normal

 Safe Store Procedures and Protective Measures

-We have made some changes to our daily working habits to keep you and the Loxley team as safe as possible.
+Since the outbreak of COVID-19 we have made some changes to our daily working habits to keep you and the Loxley team as safe as possible.

 –The Loxley Team will maintain a distance of 2 meters from you, unless it is necessary to get closer for clinical reasons.

 – Only one person is allowed in-store at any given time unless being accompanied by someone from the same household, a parent, guardian (under 18s), carer, or translator.
 We have re-positioned stools, chairs and set out markers on the floor so it is clear how to navigate the store.

 – Where possible we will post your eyewear and contact lenses to minimise the visits you make to the store.

 – Your visits to the store will be by appointment only.
 If you attend the store without an appointment you will be asked to return when a time slot is available.